bjorkeen/express-react-template/README.md

 * Add role-based access control
 * Improve UI/UX with loading spinners and error states
 * Refactor routes and modularize APIs further
+* Add rule responsible for allocating tickets to repair centers when they reach repairs capacity

 ---